-Percent cover of ground vegetation was significantly greater in shrub microsites (Table 6) and it decreased with blooming in the open microsite only.
-There was a significant decrease in heterospecific annual floral density with blooming, but no difference between the microsites.
-There was no significant difference in annual species richness between any of the treatments.
-Relative interaction index effect size calculations indicated that shrubs had a competitive effect on floral visitation of M. glabrata, a facilitative effect on arthropod abundance, arthropod species richness and annual percent cover, and a neutral effect on annual richness (Figure 5A).
-Blooming had a negative effect on floral visitation, arthropod abundance and arthropod species richness.
-It had a negative effect on annual percent cover at the open microsite only, and a neutral effect on annual richness (Figure 5B).
+Percent cover of ground vegetation was significantly greater in shrub microsites (Table 6), and it decreased with blooming in the open microsite only.
+There was a significant decrease in heterospecific annual floral density with blooming, but there were no significant differences between the microsites (stats).
+There was also no significant difference in annual species richness between any of the treatments (stats).
+Shrubs had a competitive effect on floral visitation of M. glabrata, a facilitative effect on arthropod abundance, arthropod species richness, and on annual percent cover but no significant effect on annual plant richness (Figure 5A, stats).
+Blooming had a negative effect on floral visitation, arthropod abundance, and arthropod species richness.
+Blooming had a negative effect on annual percent cover at the open microsite only, but blooming did not have a significant effect on annual plant richness (Figure 5B). bit confusing…

-Pollinator visitation to L. tridentata increased with floral abundance (Figure 5, GLM: Est: 0.0013408, χ2: 4.6383, p = 0.02283).
-Floral abundance and shrub height (Pearson’s = 0.335, t = 2.6659, df = 56, p = 0.01002) were correlated.
+Pollinator visitation to L. tridentata increased with floral abundance (Figure 5, GLM: Est: 0.0013408, χ2: 4.6383, p = 0.02283), and floral abundance and shrub height (Pearson’s = 0.335, t = 2.6659, df = 56, p = 0.01002) were correlated – so how do we know it was not height that mattered?
+Can you do a multiple regression to contrast these effects – perhaps stepwise?.
 L. tridentata received 197 floral visit over 15 hours of observations.
 Of 169 visits made by bees, Apis mellifera was the most frequent visitor (32%), Centris sp.
 (21%), Hesperapis larrae (18%) and Megandrena enceliae (7%) and other solitary bees (23%) including Hoplitis and Megachile.

 Mean daytime temperatures were significantly lower (Figure 6, GLMM: Est: -0.064678, χ2:85.51, p <0.0001), and mean nighttime temperatures were significantly higher under the shrub canopy (GLMM: Est: 0.059203, χ2: 50.121, p <0.0001).
 Overall temperature variation was significantly lower in the shrub microsites (GLMM: Est: -0.27977, χ2: 523.38, p <0.0001).

-Arthropod community composition was significantly influenced by microsite for both blooming treatments (Table 6).
+Arthropod community composition was significantly influenced by microsite how?
+Can you be more specific?
+Lower or higher under shrubs? for both blooming treatments (Table 6).
 There was no significant effect of the annual understory.
 The constraining variables of the pre-blooming RDA explained more variation (12.5%) than blooming (4%).
-Only the pre-blooming RDA was significant (pre: F = 3.3448, Df = 4, p = 0.001, blooming: F = 1.1862, Df = 4, p = 0.118).
+Only the pre-blooming RDA was significant (pre: F = 3.3448, Df = 4, p = 0.001, blooming: F = 1.1862, Df = 4, p = 0.118). out of curiosity – how do you decide?
+Do folks use AIC scores for contrasting RDAs etc or do you just use the percent variation?

 Discussion

-Net interaction theory proposes that both positive and negative interactions are common in most sets of interactions between different species in a system (Callaway and Walker, 1997b).
-This study confirmed the role of the desert shrub L. tridentata as a foundation species in this system through its positive effects on annual and arthropod communities and its ability to stabilize microclimates.
+Net interaction theory proposes that both positive and negative interactions are common in most interactions between different species in a system (Callaway and Walker, 1997b).
+This study confirmed the role of the desert shrub L. tridentata as a foundation species in this system through its positive effects on annual plants and arthropod communities and through its ability to stabilize microclimates.
 However, the net outcome of these interactions was both positive and negative depending on the specific mechanistic pathway and phenological stage of the shrub.
 L. tridentata interfered with the pollination of the representative phytometer species M. glabrata and this relative negative outcome of association was not alleviated when L. tridentata entered full bloom.
 The phenological shift into blooming by L. tridentata intensified competition with M. glabrata at both microsites rather than triggering facilitation via the magnet species effect.